tetratelabs/qcon-labs/docs/circuit_breakers.md

 ```

 ???
 Note
-    Other metrics that we can look at are `ejections_consecutive_5xx`,  `ejections_enforced_total` or any other metric with the `outlier_detection` in the name.
+    Other metrics that we can look at are `ejections_consecutive_5xx`,  `ejections_enforced_total` or any other metric with `outlier_detection` in its name.
 You can find the full list of metric names and there descriptions in the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/upstream/cluster_manager/cluster_stats#config-cluster-manager-cluster-stats-outlier-detection).

 ## Cleanup